ronmoy007/stori_tech_challenge/README.md

 <p align="center">
   <img src="diagrams/architecture_local.png" width="750" title="hover text">
 </p>
-# Considerations aboutn email sending in local
+# Considerations about email sending in local
 This solutions uses SMTP protocol to send emails.
 Not all email providers allow to send emails programatically.
 To be able to test this functionality, it's a pre-requisite to have an outlook or hotmail acount.
 (For testing purposes, the sender and recipient will be the same person, and the client's email will be added as CC).

 # Considerations aboutn email sending in AWS